Fab Lab Jalalabad

 The San Diego sister cities project is scheduled to be build a foot bridge over the Kabul River which would allow the kids from Little Barabad to attend school.
 There is a large school just 300 meters away on the Jalalabad side of the river but it is an hour’s drive by road.
 The people of little Barabad do not have a vehicle or much of a road for that matter so their kids are not able to attend school.

 San Diego and the La Jolla Rotary Club have been very active in Jalalabad which is a sister city to San Diego.
 How that happened remains a mystery but believe it or not they (both the city and its Rotary Club) have dumped a ton of money into Nangarhar University and Jalalabad.
-Here is the current method of crossing the Kabul River and the reason why a foot bridge will be such a God send.
+Here is the current method of crossing the Kabul River and the reason why a foot bridge will be such a good deal.
 When you look at this float keep in mind the river is swift and none of the people in these parts know how to swim.

 Fording the river Afghan style